open-horizon/examples/edge/services/helloworld/PolicyRegister.md

 }
 ```

-- This simple example of a Deployment Policy doesn't provide any `properties`, but it does have two `constraints` that are satisfied by the `properties` set in the `node.policy.json` file, so this Deployment Policy should successfully deploy our Service onto the Edge Node.
+- This simple example of a Deployment Policy doesn't provide any `properties`, but it does have one `constraints` value that is satisfied by the `properties` set in the `node.policy.json` file, so this Deployment Policy should successfully deploy our Service onto the Edge Node.

 - At the end, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
 In this case the helloworld service defines only one configuration variable, HW_WHO, and the userInput section here provides a value for HW_WHO (i.e., Valued Customer).